spiceai/docs/spiceaidocs/content/en/concepts/interpretations/_index.md

 Interpretations can be used to provide hints to the reward function on how to reward a time step.
 In the above example, when the training reaches Tuesday, the reward function author might choose to reward buys even higher based on that expert input.

-When the action specific reward function is called, if there is an interpretation in that time range, it will be provided to the reward function in `[state].interpretations`.
-E.g. if an interpretation overlapped with new state then `new_state.interpretations` would contain a list of the overlapping interpretations.
+When the action specific reward function is called, if there is an interpretation in that time range, it will be provided to the reward function in `[state]_interpretations`.
+E.g. if an interpretation overlapped with new state then `next_state_interpretations` would contain a list of the overlapping interpretations.

 Comparing Spice.ai recommendations to interpretations is also one way of testing Spice.ai recommendations against expected actions for input data.